-XI.
-The specifics of the three denied NOPs do not support CEII designation of violators' names.
+X. The specifics of the denied NOPs do not support CEII designation of violators' names.

-The three NOPs covered in the April 2, 2019 FOIA denial letter from FERC-NP14-30-000, NP14-37-000 and NP14-39-000-disclose no information that could credibly aid attackers, even if the identities of the violations were to be disclosed.
+The 10 NOPs covered in this FOIA disclose no information that could credibly aid attackers, even if the identities of the violations were to be disclosed.
 Specifically: